Stop the displacement: Pack the CEDA meeting Tuesday, March 10, 2-4:30 p.m., at Oakland City Hall, Hearing Room 1, first floor

 According to an Oct.
-7, 2008, statement from CEDA, NOFA is intended to facilitate emergency repairs and capital improvements as well as assist in the financial improvement of nonprofit owned affordable housing.
+7, 2008, statement from CEDA, NOFA is intended to facilitate emergency repairs and capital improvements as well as assist in the financial improvement of nonprofit owned affordable housing and also for an HVAC Advice in Buying a Heating Furnace for their convenience as well .
 There’s no mention that NOFA funds or the NOFA process is meant to assist in determining the legal status of abandoned properties in Oakland, and it appears that Gladman, the lured in developers and the City of Oakland may be intent on subverting the original intent of the NOFA process and may be misusing precious funds.

 A recently as Aug.
 6, 2008, 53 residents of the California Hotel and their attorney, John Murcko, filed a $53 million claim against the City of Oakland, believing that some city officials and OCHI may have been involved in a scheme to violate their rights and displace them.
 Marge Gladman and Sean Rogan of CEDA were both named as defendants.

 In addition, the tenants of the California Hotel also filed a $2.5 million lawsuit against OCHI in recent months, after OCHI tried to unlawfully evict them from their housing and threatened to cut off their water and utilities.